Markup language: Scribe, GML, and SGML

-The first language to make a clean distinction between structure and presentation was Scribe, developed by Brian Reid and described in his doctoral thesis in 1980.
-Scribe was revolutionary in a number of ways, not least that it introduced the idea of styles separated from the marked-up document, and of a grammar controlling the usage of descriptive elements.
-Did scribe influence the development of Generalized Markup Language (later SGML), and is a direct ancestor to HTML and LaTeX.
+The first language to make a clear distinction between structure and presentation was Scribe, developed by Brian Reid and described in his doctoral thesis in 1980.
+Scribe was revolutionary in a number of ways, introducing the idea of styles separated from the marked-up document, and a grammar that controlled the usage of descriptive elements.
+Scribe influenced the development of GML and later SGML, and is a direct ancestor to HTML and LaTeX.

 In the early 1980s, the idea that markup should focus on the structural aspects of a document and leave the visual presentation of that structure to the interpreter led to the creation of SGML.
 The language was developed by a committee chaired by Goldfarb.
 It incorporated ideas from many different sources, including Tunnicliffe's project, GenCode.
 Sharon Adler, Anders Berglund, and James A. Marke were also key members of the SGML committee.

-SGML specified a syntax for including the markup in documents, as well as one for separately describing what tags were allowed, and where (the Document Type Definition (DTD), later known as a schema).
-This allowed authors to create and use any markup they wished, selecting tags that made the most sense to them and were named in their own natural languages, while also allowing automated verification.
-Thus, SGML is properly a meta-language, and many particular markup languages are derived from it.
-From the late '80s onward, most substantial new markup languages have been based on the SGML system, including for example TEI and DocBook.
-SGML was promulgated as an International Standard by International Organization for Standardization, ISO 8879, in 1986.
+SGML specifies a syntax for including the markup in documents, as well as one for separately describing what tags are allowed, and where (the document type definition (DTD), later known as a schema).
+This allows authors to create and use any markup they want, selecting tags that make the most sense to them and are named in their own natural languages, while also allowing automated verification.
+Thus, SGML is properly a metalanguage, and many markup languages are derived from it.
+From the late 1980s onward, most substantial new markup languages have been based on SGML, including the Text Encoding Initiative (TEI) guidelines and DocBook.
+SGML was promulgated as the ISO 8879 standard in 1986.

 SGML found wide acceptance and use in fields with very large-scale documentation requirements.
-However, many found it cumbersome and difficult to learn — a side effect of its design attempting to do too much and being too flexible.
-For example, SGML made end tags (or start-tags, or even both) optional in certain contexts, because its developers thought markup would be done manually by overworked support staff who would appreciate saving keystrokes.
+However, many found it cumbersome and difficult to learn—a side effect of its design attempting to do too much and being too flexible.
+For example, SGML made end tags (or start tags, or both) optional in certain contexts, because its developers thought markup would be done manually by overworked support staff who would appreciate saving keystrokes.